antiflasher/adaptizer-swift/README.md

 Simply add `.scaled` to a dictionary: `[w320.default: 80, w375: 100, w414: 120].scaled`.

-If you gave a list of `Int`, `Float`, `Double` of `CGFloat` values, a `CGFloat` value is returned – in order to use it directly as font size, constraint constant and other interface tweakings without type conversion.
+If you gave a list of `Int`, `Float`, `Double` of `CGFloat` values, a `CGFloat` value is returned – for you to use it directly as font size, constraint constant and other interface tweakings without type conversion.
 If you gave a list of other value types, the result is of the same type.

 Conflicts are solved towards more specific instruction.
 F.x. you set `[w320: 80, wC.phone: 100, wC.all: 120]`.
 For screen width of 320 points, all three instructions applicable, but `w320` is the only one exact, so it is used, the others are ignored.
-For screen width of 375 points on an iPhone, second and third instructions are applicable, but `wC.phone` is more specific so it is used.
+For screen width of 375 points on an iPhone, second and third instructions are applicable, but `wC.phone` is more specific instruction, so it is used.

 <br>
 <br>